 If you have concerns over potential light pollution from a new or proposed development you should contact the planning department.
 However not all new lighting requires planning consent, for example domestic security lighting.

-If you are vulnerable and incapable of contacting your neighbour then click here
+If you are vulnerable and incapable of contacting your neighbour, please use our vulnerable light nuisance service request form

-If you have been approached by neighbour about light nuisance and require further advice then click here
+If you have been approached by a neighbour about light nuisance and require further advice then follow the link to our light advice page.

 General Customer Enquiries -